Connecting a Set of Circles with Minimum Sum of Radii: Introduction

-In this paper we present a variety of algorithmic aspects of the problem.
-In Section 2 we show that for a given connectivity tree, an optimal solution can be computed efficiently.
-Section 3 sketches a proof of NP-hardness for the problem when there is an upper bound on the radii.
-Section 4 provides a number of approximation results in case there is no upper bound on the radii.
-In Section 5 we present a PTAS for the general case, complemented by experiments in Section 6.
-A concluding discussion with open problems is provided in Section 7.
+In this paper we investigate a variety of algorithmic aspects of the CRA problem.
+In Section~\ref{sec:cract}, we show that for a given connectivity tree, an optimal solution can be computed efficiently.
+Section~\ref{sec:np-proof} gives a proof of NP-hardness for the problem when there is an upper bound on the radii, with full details for the case of planar weighted graphs and a sketch for planar point sets.
+Section~\ref{sec:lim} provides a number of approximation results for solutions with bounded number of disks.
+In Section~\ref{sec:ptas}, we present a PTAS for the case in which there are no upper bounds on the radii of the disks.
+These theoretical results are complemented by experimental results in Section~\ref{sec:exp}.
+A concluding discussion with open problems is provided in Section~\ref{sec:conc}.